zohaibxrehman/Sportify/README.md

 **Step 2:**

-Go to ~/server and execute the following command (make sure you have Node installed) to enable the server :
+Go to ~/server and execute the following command (make sure you have Node installed) to install node dependencies and  enable the server :
 ```
+npm install
 node app.js
 ```